 Ellen Koslo, Au.D., is an audiologist and associate professor of otolaryngology at Columbia University Medical Center.

-What’s the Difference Between Auditory Processing Disorder and Being Hard of Hearing?
+What’s the Difference Between Auditory Processing and Listening Comprehension?

 Skills That Can Be Affected by Auditory Processing Disorder